 Depending upon the availability and cost of external capital, we anticipate making additional investments in health care related properties.
 New investments are generally funded from cash on hand, proceeds from periodic asset sales, temporary borrowings under our unsecured revolving line of credit and internally generated cash flows.
-Our investments generate internal cash from rent and interest receipts and principal payments on mortgage loans receivable.
+Our investments generate internal cash from rent and interest receipts and principal payments on loan receivables and income from unconsolidated joint ventures.
 Permanent financing for future investments, which replaces funds drawn under our unsecured revolving line of credit, is expected to be provided through a combination of public and private offerings of debt and equity securities.
 We could also look to secured and unsecured debt financing.
 The timing, source and amount of cash flows provided by financing activities and used in investing activities are sensitive to the capital markets' environment, especially to changes in interest rates.
 Changes in the capital markets' environment may impact the availability of cost-effective capital.